 What do we know about how to treat this disease?

 We know more than we used to.
 We understand that we can protect ourselves with the proper equipment, we understand a little bit better how it spreads, we understand that the illness is caused not only by a virus but also sometimes by an “unbalanced” immune response.
 But we do not have a great grasp on how to prevent COVID-19; we're not much closer to an effective treatment, especially for those who are progressed in the illness; and we don't have a vaccine.
-And I don't predict that we will for another year.

 It’s been a race—a marathon—and things are published astoundingly fast right now, and a lot of them are just observational studies, not randomized controlled trials.
 Many management decisions are based on weak data.
 At one point, we considered using anti-coagulants for all COVID-19 patients—in other words, thin people's blood because COVID-19 patients have very viscous blood that tends to clot.
 But that didn't work.
 We tried hydroxylchloroquine and azithromycin—two medications that looked promising against COVID-19 or similar viruses in vitro.
 But these drugs don’t seem to be effective.
 Now there is a suggestion that steroids and/or Remdesivir might be helpful in some circumstances, but again the data is preliminary.